-- The assistance of a dockyard crane will be required to lower the hull unit into the vessel. - Heater elements of approximately 1000 watts should be installed close to the bottom of the hull unit to prevent the unit icing up in cold weather. - If there is any chance of damage caused by welding or other work during the installation or a maintenance period, the hull unit must be protected with heat resistant material. - The installation must be approved by an appropriate classification society. - When the vessel has been launched, the air must be released from the transducer dock through the air vent cock. - $\rightarrow$ Air vent cock, see figure on page 131
+- The assistance of a dockyard crane will be required to lower the hull unit into the vessel. - Heater elements should be installed close to the bottom of the hull unit to prevent the unit icing up in cold weather. - If there is any chance of damage caused by welding or other work during the installation or a maintenance period, the hull unit must be protected with heat resistant material. - The installation must be approved by an appropriate classification society. - When the vessel has been launched, the air must be released from the transducer dock through the air vent cock. - → Air vent cock, see figure on page 109